wunderio/WunderTools/README.md

 XDebug tools are installed via the devtools role.
 Everything should work out of the box for PHPStorm.
 PHP script e.g. drush debugging should also work.

-Example sublime text project configuration (via Project->Edit Project):
+Example Sublime Text project configuration (via Project->Edit Project):

     {
        "folders":